UNICEF: Sponsorship

 The Swedish club Hammarby IF followed the Spanish and Canadian lead on 14 April 2007, also raising funds for UNICEF and displaying the UNICEF name on their sportswear.
 The Danish football club Brøndby IF participated in a similar arrangement from 2008 to 2013.

 In 2007, NASCAR driver Jacques Villeneuve has occasionally placed the UNICEF logo on the #27 Bill Davis Racing pickup truck in the NASCAR Craftsman Truck Series.

+In honour of their 50th anniversary in 2008, the Smurfs began a year-long "Happy Smurfday Euro Tour" in connection with UNICEF.
+The Smurfs visited fifteen European countries on the day of their 50th "Smurfday" in the form of publicly distributed white figurines.
+The recipients could decorate and submit them to a competition.
+The results of this contest were auctioned off and raised a total amount of 124,700 euros for benefit of UNICEF.

 Australian A-League club Sydney FC announced they would also enter into a partnership with UNICEF raising funds for children in the Asia-Pacific region, and would also display the UNICEF logo for the remainder of the 2011-12 A-League season.

 In Botswana, UNICEF has funded the development of new state-of-the-art HIV/AIDS education for every schoolchild in Botswana from nonprofit organization TeachAids.

 UNICEF announced a landmark partnership with Scottish club Rangers F.C.
 UNICEF partnered with the Rangers Charity Foundation and pledged to raise £300,000 by 2011.

 In 2010, UNICEF created a partnership with Phi Iota Alpha, making them the first Greek Lettered Organization UNICEF has ever worked with.
 In 2011, Phi Iota Alpha raised over $20,000 for the Tap Project and the Trick or Treats for UNICEF Campaign.

 In 2013, they agreed a contract with Greek association football champions Olympiacos F.C. who will show the organization's logo on the front of their shirts.

 UNICEF Kid Power

 Started in 2015, Kid Power is a division of UNICEF that was created as an effort to involve kids in helping other kids in need.
-UNICEF Kid Power developed the world's first Wearable for Good, called Kid Power Bands, which is a kids' fitness tracker bracelet that connects to a smartphone app.
+UNICEF Kid Power developed the world's first "Wearable for Good", called Kid Power Bands, which is a kids' fitness tracker bracelet that connects to a smartphone app.
 The app lets users complete missions, which counts total steps and awards points.
 The points then unlock funding from partners, which is then used by UNICEF to deliver lifesaving packets of therapeutic food to severely malnourished children around the world.

 Trick-or-Treat UNICEF box

 Since 1950, when a group of children in Philadelphia, Pennsylvania, donated $17 which they received on Halloween to help post-World War II victims, the Trick-or-Treat UNICEF box has become a tradition in North America during the fall.
 These small orange boxes are handed to children at schools and other locations before 31 October.
-As of 2012, the Trick-or-Treat for UNICEF campaign has collected approximately C$91 million in Canada and over US$167 million in the U.S.
+As of 2012, the Trick-or-Treat for UNICEF campaign has collected approximately C$91 million in Canada and over US$167 million in the U.S..